Boston History Timeline: 1761-1772 - How to Brew a Revolution

 In May, the British Parliament passes the Tea Act in an ill-fated attempt to prop up the financially struggling British East India Company, which has 18 million pounds of unsold tea sitting in its warehouses.

 Although the Tea Act actually reduces the tax on tea, it creates a monopoly by forcing the Colonists to buy only from the East India Company.

 Why is this a problem?
 Easy - the East India Company ships directly from India, by-passing London merchants with whom the Colonists have trade agreements.

 Furthermore, the Tea Act stipulates that the tea can be sold in the colonies only by British-selected agents in the colonies, further cutting into the profits of local colonial merchants.

 Did the British think that lowering the tariff would cause the colonists to overlook the other provisions?
 If so, they thought wrong!

 In September, British ships carrying 500,000 tons of tea depart from England for the colonies, setting in motion a series of events that will not end well for the king.

-To the Colonists, the tea tax represents a test.
+To the Colonists, the tea tax is a test.

 They tell themselves that if they pay it, they'll confirm Britain's right to tax them - of course, the British have already been taxing them, but of course the real "cost" to the Colonists is loss of free trade.